rjuju/rjuju.github.io/_posts/blog/2020-02-28-pg_qualstats-2-selectivity-error.markdown

 consumption as much as possible, the smallest relation is materialized, and that's the mistake here.

-Indeed, postgres will read the whole table twice: once for every row correspond to the `val1 = 0` predicate for the outer relation, and once to find all rows to be materialized.
+Indeed, postgres will read the whole table twice: once to get every rows corresponding to the `val1 = 0` predicate for the outer relation, and once to find all rows to be materialized.
 If the opposite was done, as it would probably have if the estimates had been more realistic, the table would only have been read once.

-In this case, as the dataset isn't big and quite artificial, so a better plan wouldn't drastically change the execution time.
+In this case, as the dataset isn't big and quite artificial, a better plan wouldn't drastically change the execution time.
 But keep in mind than with real production environements, it could mean choosing a nested loop assuming that there'll be only a couple of rows to loop on while in reality the backend will spend minutes or even hours looping over millions of rows, and another plan would have been orders of magnitude quicker.

 ### Detecting the problem